top of page

 As of 2024, the cloud computing market is dominated by a few key players:

-• Amazon Web Services (AWS): The pioneer of cloud computing, AWS holds the largest market share, offering a vast array of services across the globe.
+• Amazon Web Services (AWS): The pioneer of cloud computing, AWS holds the largest market share, offering a vast array of services worldwide.

-• Microsoft Azure: Azure is known for its integration with Microsoft products and services, making it a popular choice for enterprises.
+• Microsoft Azure: Azure is renowned for its seamless integration with Microsoft products and services, making it a popular choice among enterprises.

 • Google Cloud Platform (GCP): Google Cloud is renowned for its data analytics, machine learning, and AI capabilities.